Eli Avidar: Israel Hofsheet

 Avidar then formed the Israel Hofsheet (Hebrew: ישראל חופשית דמוקרטית, English: Free Democratic Israel) list for the November 2022 election.
 In announcing the formation of Israel Hofsheet, Avidar has emphasized its libertarian principles and pursuit of legislation aimed at preventing a candidate under indictment from holding the position of prime minister.
 This proposed legislation would have the effect of barring Netanyahu from the post of prime minister.
 The name of the party is currently under question, as an existing nonprofit organization in Israel, the Free Israel Movement, has held a similar name since 2009.
 They have stated that if Avidar attempts to go through with using the name, they will take legal action to prevent it.

-Prior to the November 2022 election, Avidar has attempted to form coalitions with other parties, including Tzeirim Boarim, founded by TikTok personality Hadar Muchtar, who rejected the alliance.
-Avidar has also reached out to United Arab List, also known as Ra'am, headed by Mansour Abbas.
+Prior to the November 2022 election, Avidar attempted to form coalitions with other parties, including Tzeirim Boarim, founded by TikTok personality Hadar Muchtar, who rejected the alliance.
+Avidar also reached out to United Arab List, also known as Ra'am, headed by Mansour Abbas.